 Traquair is not believed to be haunted, and this may be one of the few places that neither the spirit of Bonnie Prince Charlie nor Mary, Queen of Scots, haunts (!).
 The apparition of Lady Louisa Stewart, sister of the 8th and last Earl of Traquair, is reported to have been sighted in the grounds around the house, going on her favourite walk by the Quair.
 She lived to a fine old age, dying in 1875 when she was nearly 100 years old.
 Her photograph hangs in the house.

 The house nestles in 100 acres of woodland and lawns, with a maze and garden, as well as a walk to the River Tweed.
-The grounds host outdoor productions of Shakespeare plays (Shakespeare at Traquair), the next production being Much Ado About Nothing in 2018.
+The grounds host outdoor productions of Shakespeare plays (Shakespeare at Traquair), the next production being Love’s Labour’s Lost in 2019.